-Ascended Glitch: As of 3.0, it is now possible to jump over the flagpole.
-There were certain areas in Special and Lost Levels that require you to jump over the flagpole in order to reach them.
+Ascended Glitch: As of 3.0, it is now possible to jump over the flagpole in the original Super Mario Bros. maps, since there were certain areas in Special and Lost Levels that require you to jump over the flagpole in order to reach them.

 April Fools' Day: On April 2012, the game was updated with a skin inspired by the Atari 2600.
 However, it also came with a massive downgrade — all the other skins were removed, there's only one soundtrack to listen to, the "Single Character Random" game mode is removed, and you can't play as Link, Ryu, Bill, or Samus (thus rendering the Classic Samus cheat useless).
 Version 3.0 later added the Atari skins and soundtrack to the official game, including new Atari skins for Link, Ryu, Bill and Samus.

 Artifact Title: An inversion!
 The first iterations of the game didn't have Luigi in it (although, he was planned).
 Only much later on did he finally make it in, now rendering the Super Mario Bros. title accurate.